Frederick T. Haneman

-Frederick Theodore Haneman (20 September 1862 – 3 May 1950) was an American author best known for being a contributor to the Jewish Encyclopedia.
+Frederick Theodore Haneman (né Hannemann; 20 September 1862 Wolgast, Province of Pomerania, Kingdom of Prussia, now Germany – 3 May 1950 Brigantine, New Jersey) was an American author best known for being a contributor to The Jewish Encyclopedia.

+Career

 Haneman lived and worked in Brooklyn, New York.
-While writing articles for the Jewish Encyclopedia, he was managing editor of The New York Medical Journal.
+While writing articles for The Jewish Encyclopedia, he was managing editor of The New York Medical Journal.
 He also wrote for the American Jewish Yearbook.
-He was a contributor to the New International Encyclopedia, on the subject of toxicology.
+He authored and co-authored biographies in New International Encyclopedia, as well as science and medical articles about therapeutics, the tongue, and toxicology.